rockettheme/docs/Docs/joomla/extensions/rokpad/rokpad_use.md

     6. **Keyboard Shortcuts** Gives you a quick reference guide to useful keyboard shortcuts available to you in the RokPad editor.
 [26%, 74%, nw]
     7. **Fullscreen** This button allows you to go to fullscreen mode with the editor.
 This gives you a distraction-free experience that fills the browser window.
 [24%, 78%, sw]

-1. **Ajax Save** saves your progress, but doesn't replace the save button at the top of the article editing screen.
+1. **Ajax Save** saves your progress, but does not replace the save button at the top of the article editing screen.

 2. **Undo and Redo** Undoes and reapplies the last single action.
 You can undo several actions in a row, and reapply them using the Redo command.